Isola (comics): Reception

 Reception to the first issue was mostly positive.
-Jenna Anderson of Comicbook praised the world building and way Isola’s characters are defined through their actions.
+Jenna Anderson of Comicbook praised the world-building and how Isola’s characters are defined through their actions.
 Molly Barnewitz of Comicsverse particularly praised Rook’s characterization.
 However, David Pepose of Newsarama felt the story was too decompressed and that its only selling point was Kerschl’s art.
 Karl Kerschl and MSassyK’s art received universal praise.

 The Eisner-winning digital comics magazine PanelxPanel selected Isola as its feature comic for April 2018.
-This was particularly notable, since PanelxPanel normally selects comics with longer runs, specifically avoiding comics with only a single issue out.
+This was particularly notable since PanelxPanel normally selects comics with longer runs, specifically avoiding comics with only a single issue out.
 Editor Hassan Otsmane-Elhaou explained in his introduction that he had made an exception for Isola #1 since it is markedly different from most other first issues, specifically that it was "more contemplative and less expository, but deeply interesting and worthwhile."